silvershop/silvershop-discounts/docs/en/index.md

 ### Setup Options

  * Code (always required).
 By default a coupon code is 10 characters long.
+ * Amount/Percent - how much to take off.

- * Number of uses - unlimited, or a certian number of uses
+ * Usage limit - unlimited, or a certian number of uses
  * Use period - specify a start / end period that the voucher can be used within.
- * Product range
+ * Product range - restrict to specific products.

 ### Common use cases